Malkverbena/mysql/README.md

 Rename the folder to mysql.

-On linux like systems no trouble found to compile, but in Windows systems there is some issues to compile.
+On linux like systems there are no trouble found to compile, but in Windows systems there is some issues to compile.

 Check out the SCsub file before you star the compilation to Windows.
-(You must to edit this file with the path of  Boost libraries.)
+(You must edit this file with the path of Boost libraries.)

-If you trying to compile this module to windows, make a copy of the file "mysqlcppconn.lib" and rename it on the same folder to "mysqlcppconn.windows.tools.64.lib" or "mysqlcppconn.windows.tools.32.lib", according to the target of your compilation.(Don't know if it's a bug)
+If you trying to compile this module to windows, make a copy of the file "mysqlcppconn.lib" to the same folder where the executable is and rename it to "mysqlcppconn.windows.tools.64.lib" or "mysqlcppconn.windows.tools.32.lib", according to the target of your compilation.(Don't know if it's a bug)

 Boost library are need to compile on Windows.